niveknosredneh/Garden/README.md

 The Pi can also runs the lighttpd web server, hosting this data on the world wide web.

+While anyone looking to run this likely won't be using all the sensors, it should be easy to modify the code the suits your needs.

 TODO:
 - ~~add humidity sensing capabilities with the DHT11 sensor~~
 - ~~remove required USB cable by using the ESP8266 module~~
 - add 5V relay with water pump to enable automatic watering
-- create backup script to only show 72 hours worth of data
+- ~~create backup script to only show ~72 hours worth of data~~

 ## Prerequisites